 TRANSMEDIA DRAMATURGY OF PRE- AND POST-PANDEMIC THEATRE

-Magda Romanska is an Associate Professor of Theatre and Dramaturgy at Emerson College, Affiliate at Harvard’s metaLAB, and the Executive Director of TheTheatreTimes.com, the largest global digital theatre portal, for which she won the 2018 Elliott Hayes Award for Outstanding Achievement in Dramaturgy.
-Her other digital project include Performap.org – an interactive digital map of theatre festivals, funded through Yale Digital Humanities Lab and LMDA Innovation Grant.
-She is the author or editor of five critically acclaimed theatre books: The Post-traumatic Theatre of Grotowski and Kantor (2012); TheaterMachine: Tadeusz Kantor in Context (2020); Reader in Comedy: An Anthology of Theory and Criticism (2016); and *The Routledge Companion to Dramaturgy *(2014), a leading and best-selling handbook of dramaturgy.
+Magda Romanska is an Associate Professor of Theatre and Dramaturgy at Emerson College, an Affiliate at Harvard’s metaLAB, and the Executive Director of TheTheatreTimes.com, the largest global digital theatre portal, for which she won the 2018 Elliott Hayes Award for Outstanding Achievement in Dramaturgy.
+Her other digital project includes Performap.org – an interactive digital map of theatre festivals, funded through Yale Digital Humanities Lab and LMDA Innovation Grant.
+She is the author or editor of five critically acclaimed theatre books: The Post-traumatic Theatre of Grotowski and Kantor (2012); TheaterMachine: Tadeusz Kantor in Context (2020); Reader in Comedy: An Anthology of Theory and Criticism (2016); and The Routledge Companion to Dramaturgy (2014), a leading and best-selling handbook of dramaturgy.
 She is also the sole editor of a ten-volume series Focus on Dramaturgy (Routledge).
 She has taught performance and transmedia at Harvard University, Yale School of Drama, Cornell University, and Emerson College.

 metaLAB is partnering with the Mahindra Humanities Center to sponsor the Transmedia Arts Seminar, chaired by Magda Romanska, and Hana Worthen.